 Due to technical reasons, Comic Sans didn’t end up being used for Microsoft Bob.
 However, it was later made available in the Windows 95 operating system, enabling people worldwide to use Comic Sans to their hearts’ content.

-The typeface became increasingly popular, popping up everywhere from signs to emails and even business cards.
+The typeface became increasingly popular in both general and web design, popping up everywhere from signs to emails and even business cards.
 What was initially designed as a playful, lighthearted font was being implemented in contexts that were far off from its original purpose.
 Its cheerful appearance made it a somewhat inappropriate choice in certain contexts, like the sides of ambulances or warning signs, especially when used in conjunction with excessive exclamation points and underlining.

 Why do people hate Comic Sans?

 Somewhere in between one too many wedding invitations printed in Comic Sans and its use on a defibrillator (true story), the extensive misuse of this typeface had taken its toll on designers worldwide.
 It seems that Vinnie Connare himself wouldn’t approve of these uses, mentioning in an interview for The Guardian that “type should do exactly what it’s intended to do.”
 Gradually, Comic Sans became the object of much ridicule.

 Another more recent event in the world of Comic Sans occurred when John Dowd, former Trump attorney, wrote a legal letter representing two of Rudy Giuliani’s associates in - you guessed it - Comic Sans.
 This scandalous act brought on outrage throughout the world, and not just amongst designers.
 The notorious typeface trended on Twitter, bringing it to the forefront of public attention once again.